-The Antalya Golf Club offers two courses—the PGA Sultan and the Pasha.
+The Antalya Golf Club offers two courses—the PGA Sultan Golf course and the Pasha Golf course.
 Water hazards are a prominent feature in both these courses, with beautiful woods and sandy banks adding to the overall charm of the place.

 It is adjacent to the Sirene Belek Golf Hotel, which offers a range of all inclusive golf packages.
 The holes at these courses have curious names, like The Choice, The Keyhole and Looking Back etc.

 3. Carya Golf Club Course

-Australian golf hero Peter Thomson was the brain behind the Carya Golf Club.
-The main attraction of this golf course is the happy marriage between British and Turkish sensibilities.
+Australian golf hero Peter Thomson was the brain behind the Carya Golf Club course.
+The main attraction of this Golf course is the happy marriage between British and Turkish sensibilities.
 Heathlands (a type of vegetation) are not a common sight in Turkey, yet the Carya Golf Club abounds in exactly that, giving a typically British feel to your golfing experience.

 The last nine holes have floodlights, so you can also enjoy night golf at this course.

 4. Cornelia Golf Resort’s Course

 Designed by Nick Faldo, the Cornelia Golf Resort was built in record time, though it does not compromise on quality.
-The nines on this golf course are named after a Roman theme, with titles like Tiberius and Sempronia and Gaius.
+The nines on Cornelia Golf Resort’s course are named after a Roman theme, with titles like Tiberius and Sempronia and Gaius.
 The Gaius and Tiberius nines together create a formidable 18-hole course, bound to please even the golf snobs.

 5. Sueno Pines Golf Course

 The Sueno Hotel and Golf Club is one of the newer entrants to golf tourism in Turkey.
 It lies 35 Kilometers east of Antalya and has two golf courses.
-With tight tree-lines, long slopes, sandy terrain and an amazing canopy of pine trees, the Sueno Pines course is the more favoured of the two.
+With tight tree-lines, long slopes, sandy terrain and an amazing canopy of pine trees, the Sueno Pines Golf course is the more favoured of the two.

 6. Montgomerie Maxx Royal Golf Course

-Montgomerie Maxx Royal designed by Scottish golfing legend Colin Montgomerie.
+Montgomerie Maxx Royal Golf course is designed by Scottish golfing legend Colin Montgomerie.
 The sprawling course also has an internationally acclaimed golf academy and a luxurious hotel.

 It is the first golf course in Turkey to host a European Tour organization not just once, but three years in a row.